 Supporting Governmental and Intergovernmental Policymaking

 The African Union and the African Development Bank (AfDB) are engaged in high-level efforts to design and implement comprehensive strategies for Africa’s energy development in order to achieve 100% access to modern energy services based mainly on zero-carbon energy sources, while developing and utilizing Africa’s hydrocarbon resources in a manner supportive of Africa’s long-term sustainable development.
 Against this backdrop, Prof. Jeffrey Sachs, University Professor at Columbia University and President of the UN Sustainable Development Solutions Network (SDSN), is supporting the AfDB in analyzing alternative energy roadmaps to 2050.
-Along with Columbia University's Center for Sustainable Development and SDSN, CCSI is a key partner in this effort.
-Read more on the project page.
+In 2022, CCSI published its Roadmap to Zero-Carbon Electrification of Africa by 2050.